pantheon-systems/documentation/source/content/guides/filesystem/06-troubleshooting.md

 The [Pantheon WordPress upstream](https://github.com/pantheon-systems/WordPress) uses the default Media Upload path (`wp-content/uploads`).
 You will get errors if you use any other path.

-### Simultaneous SFTP Connections
+### Simultaneous SFTP connections

 Pantheon does not support simultaneous SFTP connections.
-To avoid errors, set your SFTP client to use no more than 1 simultaneous connection.
+Set your SFTP client to use no more than 1 simultaneous connection to avoid errors.

 ### Unable to create directory `path-to-folder`.
 Is the parent directory writable by the server?

-Sites migrated from other hosts may have custom or absolute paths in the "Store Uploads in This Folder" configuration.
+Sites migrated from other hosts may have custom or absolute paths in the `Store Uploads in This Folder` configuration.
 This can be resolved by using the recommended configuration:

-1. In the WordPress Admin Dashboard and go to **Settings > Media** (`/wp-admin/options-media.php`)
+1. Navigate to the WordPress Admin Dashboard and go to **Settings > Media** (`/wp-admin/options-media.php`).

-1. Go to **Uploading Files > Store uploads in this folder** and update the field to contain `wp-content/uploads` only.
+1. Go to **Uploading Files > Store uploads in this folder** and update the field to contain only `wp-content/uploads`.

-1. Optional: Ensure there is no defined setting in `wp-config.php`, i.e., `define(‘UPLOADS’, ‘wp-content/myimages’);`.
+1. Optional: Ensure that your `wp-config.php` file does not have a defined setting.
+For example,`define(‘UPLOADS’, ‘wp-content/myimages’);`.

 ### Known Limitations of File Names and Permissions